 For effective communication, a leader must listen intently to every person, regardless of their employment level.
 As a leader, this will show that you care about them.
 You’d be glad to know that a University of Iceland study found that managers who are skilled in active-empathic listening positively affect their employees’ involvement and enthusiasm at work.

 Level 3: Global Listening – Listen to Understand

-Global listening is the highest level of listening and it involves genuinely listening to what the other person says and also paying attention to what they mean.
-Not only do we listen to what the other person has to say, but do so in the context of their surroundings.
+The highest level of the three, global listening involves being genuinely attentive to what the other person says.
+It also entails analyzing what they mean to say.
+Not only do we listen to what the other person has to say, but we do so in the context of their surroundings.

 In this level of listening, we also start to take notice of non-verbal communication like body language and facial expressions.
 It also includes other subtle cues like tone, emotions, honesty, and reluctance to share information.